-Luckily, bamboo flooring is only around $3-$5 per square foot shipped.
+Luckily, is only around $3-$5 per square foot shipped.
 Plus, it actually holds up better than hardwood floors over the course of a lifetime, saving you more money.
 It’s 3 times harder than oak, has the tensile strength of steel, and is way more eco-friendly than any hardwood.

 Save money on labor

 Now, it’s time to look at how you can save money on the cost of actually having the purchased items fitted in your home.
 Don’t worry, these money-saving hacks are quite simple.

 See if you can do the task yourself

 If the project is fairly simple or you have experience in similar work, why not try doing it yourself rather than hiring a professional?
 It can work out a lot cheaper and you’ll even learn a new skill.